Major Applewhite: Playing career

 Applewhite was a quarterback for the Texas Longhorns from 1998 to 2001.
 Recruited from Catholic High School in Baton Rouge, Louisiana by then Texas coach John Mackovic, he was later coached by Mack Brown.
 While at Texas, the undersized Applewhite's tenure was noted both for his often gritty heroics as well as his battle for playing time with the heralded blue chip recruit Chris Simms, son of New York Giants legend Phil Simms.
 Applewhite led Texas to two Big 12 Championship games, to victory in 2 Bowl games, and set 48 school records along the way.

 After redshirting the 1997 season, an injury to starting quarterback Richard Walton catapulted Applewhite into the starting job two games into his redshirt freshman season in 1998.
 Applewhite went 8–2 as a starter, including upsets of #7 Nebraska 20–16, which broke the Cornhuskers' 47-home game winning streak, and #6 Texas A&M. In a blowout victory over Oklahoma, Applewhite threw a 97-yard touchdown pass to Wane McGarity, the longest pass in Texas history.
 He capped the season by leading the Longhorns to a 38–11 victory over the Mississippi State Bulldogs in the Cotton Bowl Classic.
 It was Texas' first Cotton Bowl victory since 1982.

 In 1999, Applewhite started almost every game, leading Texas to a 9–4 record, a Big 12 South Championship and the Cotton Bowl.
 Going into the Texas A&M game (often referred to as the Bonfire Game, as it followed the death of 12 students during construction of A&M's annual bonfire).
-Texas was ranked #5, but after Applewhite and backup quarterback Chris Simms was unable to produce Texas fell behind.
+Texas was ranked #5, but after Applewhite and backup quarterback Chris Simms were unable to produce, Texas fell behind.
 It was during the last six minutes when Applewhite fumbled on their last possession losing the game for the Longhorns.
 That was followed by losses to Nebraska in the Big 12 Championship Game and to Arkansas in the Cotton Bowl.
 Applewhite suffered a knee injury in the 4th quarter of the Cotton Bowl and was replaced by Simms.

 The next season Applewhite was again the starter, but after a loss to Stanford in the second game, Simms was given the start the following game against Houston.
 Simms struggled early and Applewhite got the majority of the snaps in what turned out to be a rout, thus regaining the starting job.
 He lost it again following a season-ending knee injury in the Texas Tech game.
 At that point Texas was 7–2 and ranked #19.
 Texas went 2–1 with Simms as quarterback, and Mack Brown was impressed enough to name Simms the starter before spring practice began.